Kids Fun Days Out on the Isle of Wight – The West Bay Country Club

 The Island hosts numerous internationally renowned events each year…

-Cowes Week, 29th July to 5th August: The biggest and most celebrated sailing regatta in the world.
+Cowes Week, 4th – 11th August 2018: The biggest and most celebrated sailing regatta in the world.
 With thousands of competitors, Cowes becomes a week long party of music, food and drinking – with opportunities to try sailing for yourself and an unmissable spectacular firework display on the last night.